anderskd12/Snowflake-Data-Pipeline-Project-using-DBT-Python-Streams-Tasks/README.md

 Overall
-1. Setup snowflake, python, dbt
+1. Setup snowflake, python, and dbt
 2. Consume large dataset of San Fransisco employee compensation data (source:  https://catalog.data.gov/dataset/employee-compensation)
 3. Create a materialized view that transforms the large raw dataset to the information that we want to use in this project
 4. Add incremental data - this is created by using a Python worksheet in Snowflake and setting this up a procedure